 - Bulk Orders on meal plan accounts are not available.
 Only items stocked on Harvest Hall shelves or available through the Harvest Hall food stations are allowable meal plan purchases.

-- Harvest Hall closes for the Christmas break on or around December 20th.
+- Harvest Hall closes for the Christmas break on or around December 19th.
 In the second term, Harvest Hall closes on or around April 24th, with providing meals in our Down Under location (Basement).

 Convenient Off-Campus Meal Cards